FirebaseExtended/firebase-queue/docs/guide.md

 ## The Queue in Your Firebase Database

-The queue relies on having a Firebase database reference to coordinate workers e.g. `https://databaseName.firebaseio.com/queue`.
-This queue can be stored at any path in your Firebase database, and you can have multiple queues as well.
+The queue relies on having a Firebase Database reference to coordinate workers e.g. `https://databaseName.firebaseio.com/queue`.
+This queue can be stored at any path in your Firebase Database, and you can have multiple queues as well.
 The queue will respond to tasks pushed onto the `tasks` subtree and optionally read specifications from a `specs` subtree.

 ```
 queue